DonaldWere/AML_2019_Group4/README.md

 <br> This variant of plain vanilla was meant to address the limitations of momentum gradient descent by reducing the momentum when approaching a minimum point hence:
 * Reduce the zig-zag movements around the minimum point and hence converge faster
 * Reduce the overshooting hence converge more

-</p> As demonstrated below, with the same step size of 0.001, **the function converges even faster and does even better than momentum gradient descent by converging to the global minima.**
+<br> As demonstrated below, with the same step size of 0.001, **the function converges even faster and does even better than momentum gradient descent by converging to the global minima.**
 <p align="center">
   <img src="https://github.com/DennisOndieki/AML_2019_Group4/blob/master/Images/loss_path3.png">